mdhiggins/sickbeard_mp4_automator/README.md

 uTorrent Setup
 --------------
-1. Verify that you have installed the **Requests library**
-    - `pip install requests`
-2. Launch uTorrent
+1. Launch uTorrent
-3. Set `Run Program` option
+2. Set `Run Program` option
     - Go to `Options > Preferences > Advanced > Run Program`
     - Point to `uTorrentPostProcess.py` with command line parameters: `%L %T %D %K %F %I %N` in that exact order.
-4. Set your uTorrent settings in autoProcess.ini
+3. Configure uTorrent section in `autoProcess.ini`
-    - `convert` - `True`/`False`.
-Allows for conversion of files before passing back to the respective download manager.
-    - `sickbeard-label` - default `sickbeard` - uTorrent label that should be assigned to torrents that will be sent to Sickbeard for additional processing when download is complete.
-    - `sickrage-label` - default `sickrage` - uTorrent label that should be assigned to torrents that will be sent to Sickrage for additional processing when download is complete.
-    - `couchpotato-label` - default `couchpotato` - uTorrent label that should be assigned to torrents that will be sent to Couch Potato for additional processing when download is complete.
-    - `sonarr-label` - default `sonarr` - uTorrent label that should be assigned to torrents that will be sent to Sonarr for additional processing when download is complete.
-    - `bypass-label` - default `bypass` - label that should be assigned to torrents that will not be sent anywhere when download is complete.
-Useful if you wish to convert files without additional processing.
-    - `webui` - `True`/`False`.
-If `True` the script can change the state of the torrent.
-    - `action_before` - stop/pause or any other action from http://help.utorrent.com/customer/portal/articles/1573952-actions---webapi
-    - `action_after` - start/stop/pause/unpause/remove/removedata or any other action from http://help.utorrent.com/customer/portal/articles/1573952-actions---webapi
-    - `hostname` - your uTorrent Web UI URL, eg `http://localhost:8080/` including the trailing slash.
-    - `username` - your uTorrent Web UI username.
-    - `password` - your uTorrent Web UI password.
-5. Verify that whatever media manager you are using is assigning the label to match the label settings specified here so that file will be passed back to the appropriate location
+4. Verify that whatever media manager you are using is assigning the label to match the label settings specified here so that file will be passed back to the appropriate location

 qBittorrent Setup
 --------------
-1. Verify that you have installed the **python-qbittorrent library**
-    - `pip install python-qbittorrent`
-2. Launch qBittorrent
+1. Launch qBittorrent
-3. Set `Run Program` option
+2. Set `Run Program` option
     - Go to `Tools > Options > Run external program on torrent completion`
     - Point to `qBittorrentPostProcess.py` with command line parameters: `"%L" "%T" "%R" "%F" "%N" "%I"` in that exact order.
-4. Set your qBittorrent settings in autoProcess.ini
+3. Configure qBittorrent section in `autoProcess.ini`
-    - `convert` - `True`/`False`.
-Allows for conversion of files before passing back to the respective download manager.
-    - `sickbeard-label` - default `sickbeard` - qBittorrent label that should be assigned to torrents that will be sent to Sickbeard for additional processing when download is complete.
-    - `sickrage-label` - default `sickrage` - qBittorrent label that should be assigned to torrents that will be sent to Sickrage for additional processing when download is complete.
-    - `couchpotato-label` - default `couchpotato` - qBittorrent label that should be assigned to torrents that will be sent to Couch Potato for additional processing when download is complete.
-    - `sonarr-label` - default `sonarr` - qBittorrent label that should be assigned to torrents that will be sent to Sonarr for additional processing when download is complete.
-    - `radarr-label` - default `radarr` - qBittorrent label that should be assigned to torrents that will be sent to Radarr for additional processing when download is complete.
-    - `bypass-label` - default `bypass` - label that should be assigned to torrents that will not be sent anywhere when download is complete.
-Useful if you wish to convert files without additional processing.
-    - `action_before` - pause
-    - `action_after` - resume/delete/deletedata
-    - `hostname` - your qBittorrent Web UI URL, eg `http://localhost:8080/` including the trailing slash.
-    - `username` - your qBittorrent Web UI username.
-    - `password` - your qBittorrent Web UI password.
-5. Verify that whatever media manager you are using is assigning the label to match the label settings specified here so that file will be passed back to the appropriate location
+4. Verify that whatever media manager you are using is assigning the label to match the label settings specified here so that file will be passed back to the appropriate location

 Deluge Daemon
 --------------
-1. Verify that you have installed the **Gevent library**
-    - `pip install gevent`
-    - Windows users will need to also install the Microsoft Visual C++ Compiler for Python 2.7 for gevent to work. http://www.microsoft.com/en-us/download/details.aspx?id=44266
-2. Create username and password for deluge daemon
+1. Create username and password for deluge daemon
     - Navigate to your deluge configuration folder
         - `%appdata%\Roaming\Deluge` in Windows
         - `/var/lib/deluge/.config/deluge/` in Linux
     - Open the `auth` file
     - Add a username and password in the format `<username>:<password>:<level>`.
 Replace <username> and <password> with your choice and level with your desired authentication level.
 Default level is `10`.
 Save auth.
         - Ex: `sampleuser:samplepass:10`
-3. Start/Restart deluged
+2. Start/Restart deluged
     - *deluged* not <i>deluge</i>
-4. Access the WebUI
+3. Access the WebUI
     - Default port is `8112`
     - Default password is `deluge`
-5. Enabled the `Execute` plugin
+4. Enabled the `Execute` plugin
     - Add event for `Torrent Complete`
     - Set path to the full path to `delugePostProcess.py` or `delugePostProcess.bat` for Windows users.
-6. Configure the deluge options in `autoProcess.ini`
+5. Configure Deluge section in `autoProcess.ini`
-    - `sickbeard-label` - Deluge label that should be assigned to torrents that will be sent to Sickbeard for additional processing when download is complete.
-    - `sickrage-label - Deluge label that should be assigned to torrents that will be sent to Sickrage for additional processing when download is complete.
-    - `couchpotato-label` - Deluge label that should be assigned to torrents that will be sent to Couch Potato for additional processing when download is complete.
-    - `sonarr-label` - Deluge label that should be assigned to torrents that will be sent to Sonarr for additional processing when download is complete.
-    - `bypass-label` - label that should be assigned to torrents that will not be sent anywhere when download is complete.
-Useful if you wish to convert files without additional processing.
-    - `convert` - `True`/`False`.
-Allows for conversion of files before passing back to the respective download manager.
-    - `host` - your Deluge hostname.
-Default is `localhost`
-    - `port` - Deluge daemon port.
-Default is `58846`.
-Do not confuse this with your WebUI port, which is different.
-    - `username` - your Deluge username that you previously added to the `auth` file.
-    - `password` - your Deluge password that you previously added to the `auth` file.
-7. Verify that whatever downloader you are using is assigning the label to match the label settings specified here so that file will be passed back to the appropriate location
+6. Verify that whatever downloader you are using is assigning the label to match the label settings specified here so that file will be passed back to the appropriate location

 Plex Notification
 --------------
 Send a Plex notification as the final step when all processing is completed.
 This feature prevents a file from being flagged as "in use" by Plex before processing has completed.
 1. Disable automatic refreshing on your Plex server
     - `Settings > Server > Library` and disable `Update my library automatically` and `Update my library periodically`.
-2. Configure autoProcess.ini
+2. Configure Plex section of `autoProcess.ini`
-    - `refresh` - `True`/`False` - Enable or disable the feature
-    - `host` - Plex hostname.
-Default `localhost`
-    - `port` - Plex port.
-Default `32400`
-    - `token` - Plex Home Token

 If you have secure connections enabled with Plex you will need to add your local IP addresss that the refresh requests are coming from to allow them to trigger the refresh, otherwise you will get an HTTP error.
 You can alternatively not force encryption by changing `Secure Connections` from `Required` to `Preferred` but this is not recommended as its less secure.